-- How Employee Advocacy extends the brand reach and raises the profile of your employees
+- Employee Advocacy extends your brand reach and raises the profile of your people

 - Proven best practices that can help make your program successful

 - Techniques to show company leadership the impact of your program on the business

 There is one, important reason why Employee Advocacy is such a powerful driver for business, especially in the wake of the COVID-19 pandemic.

 Yet there is a silver lining for businesses.

 What is Employee Advocacy?

 The definition of Employee Advocacy is when a company enables employees, through software technology and approved content, to share information with their social media networks to help generate awareness and credibility about the brand with their authentic voices while also raising their own profiles to advance their careers.

-When organizations harness the untapped potential of their workforces by mobilizing employees to become influential brand ambassadors, everyone benefits.
+When organizations harness the untapped potential of their workforces through mobilizing employees to become influential brand ambassadors, everyone benefits.
 The result is that these employee-influencers are mobilized into a small army that amplifies a brand advocacy strategy on social media with their authentic voices.
 A technology platform like Employee Advocacy industry-leader Dynamic Signal can put on-message content directly in the hands of employees for easy sharing to extend the reach of the company and keep the public informed.

 Employees then become your best foot soldiers in the never-ending struggle to share your company story with the world.
 That’s because people are far more likely to believe others just like them.
 The same message coming from an employee carries greater weight than it does when it’s delivered by a company.
 It’s more credible, more authentic, more real.